 When Archias of Corinth built the ship according to Archimedes' plans, it turned out that she was so big that no harbor in Sicily was large enough to admit her.
 Hiero II had to think long and hard what to do with her.
 Eventually, he decided to send the ship as a present to Ptolemy, the king of Egypt.
 The Alexandrian port appeared to be the only one that could host this marvelous construction.
 Hence, originally named as "Syracusia," the ship was renamed “Alexandria” and prepared for loading.

-Athenaeus in his book Deipnosophistae, cited the only description of the vessel and its load was written by the historian Moschion of Phaselis.
+Athenaeus in his book Deipnosophistae cited the only description of the vessel and its load, which was written by the historian Moschion of Phaselis.
 According to his narrative, the Syracusia/Alexandria was loaded with:

 The facts we know about the Syracusia come from the text of Athenaeus and they are as follows:

 - Length – 55 m (180 ft), some other sources give 110m (360 ft)

 - Cargo capacity – between 1,600 and 1,800 tons and 1,940 passengers, warriors, and crew, as well as 20 horses with separate stalls for everyone.

 - Timber used for building the Syracusia – equal to the material needed for 60 standard trireme ships (40 m long and 6 m wide)

 - Construction period – 1 year, built by 300 workers